InterCooperative-Network/ICN/docs/specifications/core/identity-system.md

   - Matt Faherty
 date: '2024-11-18'
 status: draft
-title: Identity System
+title: Identity System Specification
+type: specification
-version: 1.1.0
+version: 1.2.0
 ---

 # Identity System Documentation

-## 1. Overview
+## Overview

-The Identity System within ICN is a core infrastructure component that enables secure, decentralized identity management for cooperatives, communities, and their members.
-It provides a framework for generating, managing, and authenticating Decentralized Identifiers (DIDs).
-This system is crucial for ensuring both identity integrity and secure, permissioned participation in ICN activities.
+The Identity System is a core component of the Inter-Cooperative Network (ICN).
+It provides decentralized identity management through the use of Decentralized Identifiers (DIDs).
+This system facilitates secure interactions and permissions management across the network, allowing for authentication and authorization of cooperative members.

-### 1.1 Purpose
+### Purpose
-- **Decentralized Authentication**: Provides secure, decentralized identity verification.
+- **Decentralized Identity Management**: The Identity System provides a framework for creating and managing DIDs for all participants in the network.
-- **Role and Permission Management**: Associates roles and permissions with DIDs for cooperative governance and activities.
+- **Authentication and Access Control**: It supports secure authentication processes and manages permissions associated with each DID.
-- **Accountability**: Ensures that participants can be uniquely identified while protecting their privacy.
+- **Integration with Cooperative Services**: The system ties into other ICN services like resource sharing, governance, and consensus.

-## 2. Core Components
+## 1. System Components

-### 2.1 Data Structures
+### 1.1 Decentralized Identifiers (DIDs)
+A DID is a cryptographic identifier representing users or entities within the ICN.
+DIDs are generated using cryptographic primitives for uniqueness and security.

-#### 2.1.1 DID Structure
+#### DID Structure
-The `DID` struct is the foundational element for ICN identities:

 ```rust
 #[derive(Debug, Clone, Serialize, Deserialize)]
 pub struct DID {